Rock Radio Scrapbook

 1977 - Cal Brady PD at WBUF.
 I am morning jock until 1979 with a parrot "Big Al".
 My wife Linda is film critic and later becomes casting director for Francis Ford Coppola.
 She teaches every summer at a special Buffalo comes to Hollywood for actors and directors.
 Cal Brady later goes on to head up production at Channel 29 on Grand Island and production director at KHJ in LA for several years.

 I also meet my life teacher Bill Pezimenti at BUF and produce and he writes the most outstanding humorous irreverent commercials ever heard in Buffalo.
-I kind soft spoken man who I proud to say I am with friends today.
+A kind soft-spoken man who I proud to say I am with friends today.
 I owe him my first gig at TV in LA to his style of writing and creative mind and freedom to be anything.

 1979 - Asked to leave.
 Perhaps the result of my efforts to organize union with help of Jim Fagen (NABET) Hall of Fame.